Archive for the ‘Concerns for Calvary Chapel’ Category

 By Roger Oakland

+Before dealing with the subject matter of this commentary, I need to make a disclaimer.
 While I am sometimes accused of being a “Catholic-basher,” this is not my desire, nor my intention.
 I have a number of Roman Catholic acquaintances, and I care for them very much.
-I also have a number of Evangelical and Protestant acquaintances, and I care about them equally as well.
+I also have a number of evangelical and Protestant acquaintances, and I care about them equally as well.
 However, in both cases, if a true understanding of the Gospel according to the Scriptures is not present in their lives, then their views will not be biblical—it won’t matter what they call themselves.
 For the record, my desire is to follow Jesus Christ and His Word and no man, no matter who he is.
 Likewise, I desire my acquaintances to do the same.
 It is love, not hate, that motivates me to share the Gospel with them, for there is only one Gospel that truly saves.

 Here is the view I promote.
 Saving faith hinges entirely on a personal relationship with Jesus Christ, not on an affiliation with a church body.
 To be born again is to die to the old life of living for self and sin and to be reborn of the Spirit of God when one acknowledges his inability to save himself but rather trusts in Christ alone and His death on the Cross to purchase our salvation.